 Furthermore, the widespread usage of social media is only going to increase.
 The ‘customers of tomorrow’ (or millennials) use social media the most.
 In fact, 90% of teenagers access social media at least once a day.

-If the increased exposure to a previously untapped audience isn’t enough of an incentive for you to use social media, then also consider these benefits:
+If the increased exposure to a previously untapped audience isn’t enough of an incentive for you to use social media marketing and PR, then also consider these benefits:

 Considering these factors, it would be a PR own goal if your startup didn’t incorporate social media into your PR and marketing strategy.
 So if you’re not already using social media for pr and marketing, now is high time to start doing so.

 Social media PR, or also referred to as social PR, can be a weird concept for most people to get their heads around…

 There aren’t the traditional earned media wins there are with most PR.
 That’s true.
 However, there are likes, retweets, comments, and – most importantly – shared content.